Chalice Veil Orphreys

 Select a point on the fabric to discover the pattern repeat.
 There is a tiny arrow at the point or peak of the gold border which is an Ogee pattern.
 Now continue along the length of the fabric until you come to the same point in the design.
 The distance between the two points is the length of one pattern repeat.
 In this instance, 17 1/2″ is the lengthwise pattern repeat.

-This fabric also has a pattern repeat on the width which is easily determined by measuring the distance between the two black dots located at the base of the gold frame in the above photo, which is also an Ogee.
+This fabric also has a pattern repeated on the width which is easily determined by measuring the distance between the two black dots located at the base of the gold frame in the above photo, which is also an Ogee.
 The pattern repeat for the width is 12 1/2″.
-It is always a good idea to become familiar with the patterns of a fabric like this before doing any cutting.
+It is always a good idea to become familiar with the patterns of fabric like this before doing any cutting.
 The above photo shows the main motif in the fabric.
-Although this is the main motif, there are may other smaller motifs.
+Although this is the main motif, there are many other smaller motifs.
 Play a game of “Eye Spy” with yourself.
-I often leave the fabric out for a period of time to study the design and become familiar with places that might work for cutting.
+I often leave the fabric out for a period to study the design and become familiar with places that might work for cutting.
 Thinking about focal points within the design, I discover where and how those focal points might be used on the pieces being made.

 Notice how the designer of this Ecclesiastical Brocade created this smaller Ogee pattern to fit inside the four larger Ogee Designs?
 The smaller design is very similar to the larger version.
 Take a closer look though.
 Can you spot a few things that are different?
 Notice the top and bottom of the Ogee in both sizes.

 After studying the designs for a while, various motifs within the design should start standing out.
 For instance, the black dot connecting the bold gold frames for each of the large motifs is very noticeable.

 Looking at the reverse side of an Ecclesiastical Fabric.